 Kick Luxperience off in style with a special opening forum by some of Australia’s most renowned cultural institutions.
 Then head straight into travel's top topics with MC Quentin Long, Australian Traveller Media leading a discussion on the challenge for the travel industry to not just survive but thrive.
 He'll be joined by Australian Traveller Media's Editorial Director, Leigh Ann Pow, as they explore the luxury of experience and what the industry needs to be thinking about to meet luxury travellers' demands.

 The Future of Trans-Tasman Tourism

-Australia and New Zealand have always been closely linked, and now with the increasing discussion around travel bubbles and corridors, it’s likely that they will be the first international destinations for the region’s HNWI travellers.
+Australia and New Zealand have always been closely linked, and now with travel bubbles and corridors becoming a reality, they will be the first international destinations for the region’s HNWI travellers.
 With unique destinations and experiences on both sides of Tasman eager to welcome back visitors from both domestic locations and abroad, hear directly from Tourism Australia and Tourism New Zealand as they discuss the opportunities for domestic rebounds and the importance of refocusing marketing on local high-end experiences, as well as plans for intra-regional travel and what that means for luxury travel operators in the near future.

 Wednesday 14 October 2020

 Beyond 2020: Creating the future of luxury travel